Please take time to review our virtual information session for complete information on the changes to the program:

 A: There is no formal acceptance process into the HIT program – however space is limited and students are allowed in on a space-available basis.
 HIT courses are filled on a space available basis.

-To register for the entry courses (HIT 110 and 125) you need to have met the pre-reqs for the program (English 101, Bus 110, and Biology 175 or 170).
+To register for the entry courses (HIT 110 and 125) you need to have met the pre-reqs for the program (English 101, Math 146, HIT 105, and Biology 175).
 It will also be dependent on your registration time.
 If the classes are full I also suggest putting yourself on the wait list.
 If you took your pre-reqs somewhere other than TCC you will want to get your transcripts in as soon as possible so they are recognized by the computer and allow you to register - although receipt of an entry code does not guarantee a spot in the program.

-A: The HIT entry courses are HIT 110, and HIT 105 and they are offered every Fall and Spring.
+A: The HIT entry courses are HIT 110, and HIT 125 and for the 2016-17 school year they are offered only in the Fall.
 PLEASE NOTE BEGINNING FALL 2016 WE WILL ENTER IN FALL ONLY.
 We currently have a high demand for these courses.
 These courses are filled based on space available.
 It is important that you register as soon as your registration time allows.
 If you do not get into the course right away then please:

 - Put yourself on the wait list.
 The wait lists may move and you still may get into the course.